N2TD/Home-Assignment/README.txt

 	Password: password

 * Note:
-- The user 'user' can only access GET endpoints, whereas the user 'admin' can access all endpoints!
+- The account 'user' can only access GET endpoints, whereas the account 'admin' can access all endpoints!
 - Datatable is empty at the beginning

 1. GET LIST OF ALL TASKS